 Dysmenorrhea is a menstrual condition characterized by severe and frequent menstrual cramps and pain associated with menstruation.
 Dysmenorrhea may be classified as primary or secondary.

-- Primary Dysmenorrhea is classified as recurrent, crampy, lower abdominal pain that occurs during menstruation in the absence of other medical problems.
-The pain usually occurs form days 1-2 before onset of menses to days 2-3 of menstruation.
+- Primary dysmenorrhea is classified as recurrent, crampy, lower abdominal pain that occurs during menstruation in the absence of other medical problems.
+The pain usually occurs from days one to two before onset of menses to days two to three of menstruation.
 It is the most common gynecologic complaint in adolescent females.